-Monitor to ensure that the implementation of Plan Bay Area 2050's environmental strategy - Expand Access to Parks and Open Space - continues to pursue urban growth boundaries, protect and manage high-value conservation lands, and expand parks, trails and recreation facilities.
-In addition, actively participate in the re-scoping of the Priority Conservation Area (PCA) program to ensure District priorities are supported.
-Promote the implementation of Plan Bay Area 2050 environmental goals, including the re-scoping of the Priority Conservation Area (PCA) program.
-Seek to ensure implementation of the plan curbs urban boundary expansion and more fully integrates open space preservation and stewardship.
+Monitor to ensure that the implementation of Plan Bay Area 2050's environmental strategy - Expand Access to Parks and Open Space - continues to pursue urban growth boundaries, protect and manage high-value conservation and agricultural lands, and expand parks, trails and recreation facilities.
+In addition, actively participate in the rescoping of the Priority Conservation Area (PCA) program to ensure District priorities are supported and monitor developments regarding subsequent revisions of Plan Bay Area.